beginning of content

 Can memory loss be prevented?

-Depending on the cause of memory loss, it may not be possible to prevent it.
+Some causes of memory loss can't be prevented.
 However, there are things you can do to keep your brain and body healthy.

 Brain health